IThisGuyHere/SkylandersSwapForce_Manual/README.md

 ## Overview
 *Greetings, Portal Master.
 The evil Lord Kaos threatens Skylands once again, but this time he is not alone.
 He has discoverered like-minded evildoers from other worlds, and joined forces with them in a dastardly alliance.
 This council of villains has fractured each of their worlds, including Skylands, and divided their pieces across the multiverse, leaving them to carry out their evil plans unimpeded.
 But you will not face them alone.
 Each of those worlds has heroes like you, and you must work with them to rebuild Skylands and stop Kaos before he obtains the Fist of Arkus.
 The fate of Skylands is up to you now.
 Good luck.*

 This manual requires a new save and at least one Skylander of each element.
 Any Skylanders you do not own or do not want to use should be included in the characters_to_exclude yaml option.
 Currently, you start with one random Skylander and the first chapter unlocked (or a random chapter; see yaml options).
 Depending on the chosen goal, you either need to defeat Kaos in Chapter 16 or get 3 stars on every level (essentially, complete everything).
+The second goal is there is you want to play with it, but I don't recommend it unless your multiworld is intended to last a month or longer.

 ## Required Hardware/Software